ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 ## Recognized Standards Organisations

-IANA should notify recognized standards organisations when this document is published (where feasible), and highlight the need to consider how their processes interact with the registration proceedure (see eg <https://www.w3.org/guide/editor/mediatypes.html#registration-process>).
+IANA should notify recognized standards organisations when this document is published (where feasible), and highlight the need to consider how their processes interact with the registration procedure (see eg <https://www.w3.org/guide/editor/mediatypes.html#registration-process>).

 #  Acknowledgments